Mold Testing for Phoenix Homeowners

 How Do I Know if I Have a Mold Problem?

 ATH Restoration provides experienced mold testing services that follow EPA guidelines for both mold sampling methods and interpretation of the results.

-If you've experienced water damage from burst pipes, leaking drain lines, sewage backup, storms, or flooding, or if there is excessive moisture in your home for any reason, you may have both visible and hidden mold growth.
+If you've experienced water damage from burst pipes, leaking drain lines, sewage backup, storms, or flooding, bathroom water damage, or if there is excessive moisture in your home for any reason, you may have both visible and hidden mold growth.